 - mini buttons

-Fire up your glue gun so it’s nice and hot when you’re ready.
-Start at the bottom and pin a strip of fabric to the tree.
+- Fire up your glue gun so it’s nice and hot when you’re ready.

-I used vintage bells but you could use anything you want for the garland.
+- Make the garland.
+I used vintage bells but you could use anything you have on hand.

 There you have it.
 Finished.

-2016 Update: I made this grain sack Christmas tree set four years ago and have used them in my Christmas decor every year since.
+2016 Update: I made this grain sack Christmas tree set four years ago and have used them in my Christmas decor every year.
 I store them, wrapped in tissue paper, in a plastic bin.
-They have held up perfectly and are, of all the Christmas decorations I’ve ever had, my favorite.
+They have held up perfectly and are, of all the Christmas decorations I’ve ever had, my favorites.